urbanairship/aerostat/README.rst

 Server Side
 -----------

-In ``aerostat.aerosat_server.py`` there are a group of GLOBAL variables which define the paths to Aerostat-server's local copy of the git repo, the certificate it uses for authentication, and the remote gir url to pull from, as well as the update frequency.
+In ``aerostat.aerosat_server.py`` there are a group of GLOBAL variables which define the paths to Aerostat-server's local copy of the git repo, the certificate it uses for authentication, and the remote git url to pull from, as well as the update frequency.
 (Making this a configuration file is on my TODO list).

-All of the configs are to be edited locally on a developer's computer and pushed to origin (whatever your repo server might be) by default.
+All of the configs are to be edited locally on a developer's computer and pushed to origin (whatever your git repo server might be) by default.
 Something like this would work:

 Make sure that your ssh pub key is in ``/var/lib/git/.ssh/authorized_keys`` on dev.example.com (assuming you're using a remote origin) before trying this:

-|    mac$ git clone ssh://git@dev.example.com:configs .
+|    $ git clone ssh://git@dev.example.com:configs .
-|    mac$ vim configs/<some_service>/<some_file>
+|    $ vim configs/<some_service>/<some_file>
-|    mac$ git commmit -a
+|    $ git commmit -a
-|    mac$ git push origin master
+|    $ git push origin master

 Changes to this repo are picked up every 15 minutes by the Aerostat server in each cluster.
 That doesn't necessarily mean that the change goes out to the individual Aerostat clients, though.
-Each client has to opt-in to receiving changes.
+Each client has to opt-in to receive changes.
 That makes it easy for you to do a canary test.

 The git repo saved locally on the Aerostat server is located along this path: /root/.aerostat/configs